Cost of Capital Formula (Table of Contents)

 Cost of Capital Formula

-Cost of capital is the cost or fund required to build a project like building a factory, malls etc. Cost of capital is a combination of cost of debt and cost of equity.
-As to complete the project, funds are required which can be arranged either of taking loans that is debt or by own equity that is paying money self.
-Many companies use both debt and equity together for that weighted average of all capital that is known as (WACC) Weight average cost of capital.
-It is also an opportunity cost of investment that means if the same amount has been invested in other investments the rate of return one could have earn is the cost of capital.
+To complete the project, funds are required, which can be arranged either by taking debt loans or by own equity that is paying money self.
+Many companies use debt and equity together for the weighted average of all capital, known as (WACC) Weight average cost of capital.
+It is also an opportunity cost of investment that means if the same amount has been invested in other investments, the rate of return one could have earned is the cost of capital.

-The simple formula of cost of capital is, it is the sum of the cost of debt and cost of equity.
-Formula for Cost of Capital can be written as:-
+The simple formula for the cost of capital is the sum of the cost of debt and equity.
+The formula for Cost of Capital can be written as:-

 Examples of Cost of Capital Formula (With Excel Template)